metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 ### Make Control Panel firewall not active by configuring GPO firewall

-Which means GPO firewall will be active while Control Panel firewall will have no effect.
+Which means GPO firewall will be active only when GPO firewall is disbled.

 To disable Control Panel firewall so that only GPO firewall works follow steps below: